akasamq/akasa/README.md

 Akasa is licensed under **MIT** license ([LICENSE](LICENSE))

 ## Enterprise Edition
-Akasa will have an enterprise edition, it will release a limited binary program for public to use and test.
+Akasa will have an enterprise edition, it will release a limited binary program for the public to use and test.
 For commercial user, the enterprise edition source code can be provided under a MariaDB Business Source License ([BSL][bsl]) like license, and also with technical support.
 In this edition, it provides:

 - [x] Webassembly based Rule Engine
   * can run very complex logic (such as [TensorFlow][tensorflow])